echopen/echopen_prototyping/references/sigproc/envelope_extraction.md

 ## $IQ $ Representation

 This representation comes from telecommunication were signals of interest are modulated by a sinusoid of known frequency.
 In the case of ultrasound, the signal is not as frequency centered but the technique still works.
-By assuming the central frequency $$\omega$$ we can decompose the instantaneous phase as following :
+By assuming the central frequency $\omega$ we can decompose the instantaneous phase as following :
 $$
 \phi(t) = \omega t + \theta(t)\\ s(t) = a(t) cos(\omega t  + \theta (t) )
 $$